 Treatment of nephroblastoma depends on the stage of the disease, histological subtype, and age of the child.
 Without treatment, the disease results in the death of the patient.
-Surgical removal of the tumor always involves risk of rupturing the tumor and seeding into the abdomen, with subsequent worse prognosis.
-Therefore, only children under 6 months is surgery the primary mode of treatment.
+Surgical removal of the tumor always involves the risk of rupturing the tumor and seeding into the abdomen, with a subsequently worse prognosis.
+Therefore, only for children under 6 months is surgery the primary mode of treatment.

-For older children, the reduction of the tumor mass using neoadjuvant chemotherapy using agents such as vincristine and actinomycin D is the first step, with the goal of reaching the stage I before surgery.
+For older children, the reduction of the tumor mass using neoadjuvant chemotherapy using agents such as vincristine and actinomycin D is the 1st step, with the goal of reaching stage I before surgery.
 For tumor patients with stage III or higher, radiation therapy becomes necessary.
-Radiation is done to the tumor bed after surgery and chemotherapy to eliminate residual disease.
+Radiation is delivered to the tumor bed after surgery and chemotherapy to eliminate residual disease.
 In the case of unilateral nephroblastoma, tumor nephrectomy is the next step.

 Prognosis for Nephroblastoma

 Prognosis is very good.
-The 5-year survival rate is 80 %; for stage I patients, it is even lower at 90 %.
+The 5-year survival rate is 80%; for stage I patients, it is even higher at 90%.

 - Tumor size